cleanshipcz/bootstrap-kotlin/telemetry/README.md

 - LocalInMemorySpanExporter for spans
 - Micrometer Search API for metric assertions
-- Logback ListAppender for log assertions
+- Logback JSON encoder with `TraceJsonProvider` for log correlation assertions

-## Notes

-- The facade (`TelemetryFacade`) shields application code from vendor APIs.
-- Context propagation across coroutines is handled via OpenTelemetry `Context.asContextElement()`.
-- Use `Telemetry.create()` to instantiate the default implementation.